sonic-net/DASH/documentation/vnet2vnet-service/design/vnet-to-vnet-service.md

   - Encapped within VNET traffic (from VM to VM)
   - Encapped traffic from VM to Device

-## Access Control Lists (ACL)
+## Access Control Lists

-ACLs must support multiple level/groups and packets must successfully pass through these groups in order to be moved to the **routing** layer.
+Access Control Lists (ACLs) must support multiple level/groups and packets must successfully pass through these groups in order to be moved to the **routing** layer.
 Up to 3 ACL groups are supported in each direction.
 The order of the ACL groups evaluation is always the same and will not change.
 See the example below.

 If there is no flow, the order of evaluation is as follows: